 Thus, developers developed the concept of spiders and crawlers to circumvent this issue.
 What they do is that they arrive on a website and follow the sitemap of the website and links on the website to go to different pages and index them automatically.

 These crawlers are designed to be data harvesters.
-They are similar to crawlers and spiders in function, but they also extract information from a specific webpage.
+They are similar to crawlers and spiders in function but also extract information from a specific webpage.
 Web scraping bots help retrieve small-scale data from multiple websites.
 These are often used to extract data from online directories like Sports websites, Job boards, and Real estate websites.